Shin Splints – Most Often "Too Much, Too Soon”

 In the initial stage of shin splints, runners often notice that pain reduces in intensity after the first few kilometers.
 In contrast, the pain from a stress fracture tends to build up gradually during running, often beginning as an annoying irritation and becoming unbearable as the run continues.
-So, during the early stages of shin splints, there is often a clear differentiation between shin splints and a stress fracture.
+Therefore, during the early stages of shin splints, there is often a clear differentiation between shin splints and a stress fracture.

 The problem during the diagnosis, is that the pain in later stages of shin splints could be so severe and continuous that it would be impossible to determine if a stress fracture is the actual cause of injury.
 This is why you should seek professional advice as early as possible.

 There are several diagnostic procedures that a sports practitioner can perform which will help to differentiate which condition you are dealing with.

 Unfortunately, routine X-rays will probably not be one of those tests.
 X-rays are often of little value in detecting a stress fracture.
 A much better test is a bone scan (or MRI) which is much more sensitive in detecting these fractures.
 (8)

 The image to the left shows a standard X-ray with no indication of a stress fracture.
 The image on the right, a bone scan, predominately shows the stress fracture in the tibia.
 (Image link)